The best homemade Vegetarian Gluten Free Black Bean Burger Recipe with 7 simple ingredients in only 30 minutes. It could not be any easier to make!

-This is the most delicious and healthy black bean burger recipe you’ll ever try.
+This is the most delicious and healthy black bean burger patties you’ll ever try.
 Nowadays, you can find veggie burgers in the frozen section of almost any grocery store and restaurants have them on their menus as a meat alternative option for vegetarians and vegans.

 Sometimes, the veggie burgers can taste really good but they’re full of sketchy ingredients.
-That’s why I wanted to make a simple recipe that you could put together in about the same amount of time it would take for you to pull frozen burger out of the freezer.
+That’s why I wanted to make a simple recipe that you could put together in about the same amount of time it would take for you to pull a frozen burger out of the freezer.

 Ingredients You'll Need